fiskaltrust/interface-doc/doc/appendix-at-rksv/cash-register-integration/cash-register-integration.md

 ## Cash Register Integration

 This chapter describes the cash register integration in accordance with the Austrian law.
-The general rules for cash register integration are described in the Chapter ["Cash Register Integration](../../general/cash-register-integration/cash-register-integration.md) of this document.
+The general rules for cash register integration are described in the Chapter ["Cash Register Integration"](../../general/cash-register-integration/cash-register-integration.md) of the general part.

 ### Receipt Creation Process